- What are HR analytics?

 Absenteeism is a behaviour in which an employee stays at home due to illness.
 It includes all types of illness for which an employee is absent.
 Usually, however, we speak of absenteeism only if someone is excessively reports sick.
 There are four different types:

 - White absenteeism: the illness makes it impossible for the employee to carry out his/her work.
 For example, surgery, flu, pneumonia.
 The reasons for the employee's absence are justified: he/she simply can't come in.

 - Gray absenteeism: the employee is indeed ill, for example, due to headaches or a cold.
 The choice of whether or not to work is strongly influenced by the employee and his/her doctor.
 Motivation plays an important role in this type of absenteeism.

 - Black absenteeism: there's no question of illness, but the employee decides not to come to work anyway.
 Black absenteeism is sometimes also referred to as fraudulent absenteeism.

 - Pink absenteeism: occurs when a sick employee still comes to work.
 This can cause colleagues to get infected too.
 Moreover, the employee cannot rest and therefore cannot heal.
 This brings reduced productivity with it.

 HR analytics to measure absenteeism

-To prevent absenteeism, you have to know what's going on first.
+To prevent absenteeism, you first need to know what is going on.
 Thanks to these 6 HR metrics

 , you can calculate